 By preplanning your funeral, you give yourself the chance to get the send-off you want.
 For example, you can determine whether you want a burial or cremation, a traditional funeral service or a celebration of life.
 Whatever the details, you get to decide how others will reflect on your life.

 You can reduce the upfront costs and financial burden when you prearrange your funeral and pay costs in advance.
 In addition, you can also take advantage of current prices, not future prices.

 Things to consider when preplanning your funeral

 When you decide to preplan your funeral, there are some important decisions to make.
 Here are few things that you need to consider when planning your funeral.

 Whether or not you want a traditional funeral, choosing where to host the funeral is an important wish that should be honoured.
 However, wherever you choose to have the funeral, you’ll then need to be specific about music, religious guidelines, additional services and if you want your body to be present.

 Deciding on how you want to lay your body to rest is one of the most important decisions you can make.
 If your preference is burial, you’ll need to research casket options.
-We’ve recently partnered with Daisybox, earth-friendly caskets that can be decorated and personalised to celebrate a life well-lived.
+These days, you can even get earth-friendly caskets that can be decorated and personalised to celebrate a life well-lived.
 Or you can choose from different types of cremation.